 - without prior consent.

-The element that there be a “call” to a cellular phone is largely self-explanatory and not ordinarily in dispute by the time a plaintiff has already brought a TCPA claim.
+call to a cellular phone is largely self-explanatory and not ordinarily in dispute by the time a plaintiff has already brought a TCPA claim.
 For the purposes of the TCPA, text messages also qualify as

 Because the use of an autodialer is an element of the cause of action, a debt collector can avoid this type of TCPA claim altogether by having a customer representative contact debtors by entering each number into a telephone by hand.
 Of course, this option will increase operating costs by necessitating hiring and training additional customer representatives to place the same volume of calls.

-equipment which has the capacity to store or produce telephone numbers to be called, using a random or sequential number generator; and to dial such numbers.”
+equipment which has the capacity to store or produce telephone numbers to be called, using a random or sequential number generator; and to dial such numbers.10 10 47 U.S.C. § 227(a)(1) (2012).
 The statutory inclusion of random or sequential number generators betrays the TCPA’s original purpose to target telemarketers.
 However, the FCC and Florida federal courts applying the statute have not restricted liability to these limited call systems.
 As one court has stated,

-predictive dialers, which call numbers from a list in a way that predicts when a customer representative may be available to take the call.
+predictive dialers, which call numbers from a list in a way that predicts when a customer representative may be available to take the call.13 13 Legg v.
+Voice Media Group, Inc., 20 F. Supp.
+3d 1370, 1375 (S.D.
+Fla.
+2014).
 These systems also happen to be the best way for debt collectors to reach customers who have given their telephone number to a retailer for potential collection purposes.

 - robotic voice on the line